sunlightwang/Super-Enhancers/index.md

 -- Super-enhancers
 -- Typical enhancers

-- Super-enhancers, Stretch enhancers, and typical enhancers in the ten extensively stuodies cell lines
+- Super-enhancers, stretch enhancers, and typical enhancers in the ten extensively studies cell lines
 -- Super-enhancers
 -- Stretch enhancers
 -- Typical enhancers

 ### Comparison to typical enhancers
 Link to the comparison analysis

 ### Comparison to stretch enhancers
 Link to the comparison analysis

 ### Support or Contact

 Xi Wang (xi.wang at dkfz dot de)